Code-Institute-Submissions/flux-time/README.md

     based on the numbers of employees a business has.

 * 30 Day Trial Form
-    * This form is intentionally kept simple with a minimal number required fields in order to improve conversion rates.
+    * This form is intentionally kept simple with a minimal number of required fields to improve conversion rates.
     UX studies have demonstrated a clear
      [correlation between the number of fields and conversions](https://blog.hubspot.com/blog/tabid/6307/bid/6746/Which-Types-of-Form-Fields-Lower-Landing-Page-Conversions.aspx).
 Keeping the form simple also prevents users from becoming frustrated or overburdened.
 The form fields are validated and have helpful notices and placeholders.

 * Contact Form
-    * Simlar to the form for the trial, the contact form fields are validated, have helpful notices, and placeholders.
+    * Simliar to the form for the trial, the contact form fields are validated, have helpful notices, and placeholders.
 This means that if a user tries to submit a message with uses a properly formated email address, they'll be notified of their mistake.

 * Social icons in the footer